-When you first log into the WebUI or the command line, or after erasing the configuration, you will be required to change the unique, factory-assigned default password for the default admin user prior to being able to save any changes or exit the user interface.
-The unique, factory-assigned default password is printed on the bottom label of the device (or the printed label included in the package).
-Additionally, when you first log into the WebUI or the command line, you will be required the change the SSIDs and pre-shared keys (passwords) for the preconfigured Wi-Fi access points.
-See Reset default SSIDs and pre-shared keys for the preconfigured Wi-Fi access points for instructions.
+Additionally, for Wi-Fi enabled models, when you first log into the WebUI or the command line, you will be required the change the SSID and pre-shared key (password) for the preconfigured Wi-Fi access point.
+See Reset default SSID and pre-shared key for the preconfigured Wi-Fi access point for instructions.

-- 1. Log into the TX54 WebUI as a user with full Admin access rights. - 2.
+- 1. Log into the EX15 WebUI as a user with full Admin access rights. - 2.
 On the menu, click System.
 Under Configuration, click Device Configuration.